Toilet-Bound Hanako-kun: The Seven Wonders

-The most famous School Mystery.
+The most famous school mystery and leader of Kamome Academy's Seven Wonders.
 Hanako is referred to as a female, but Hanako is actually a male.
 He has the power to grant wishes to the living but as compensation, he must take something dear to them in return.
+To summon him it's only necessary to head to the third stall of the girls bathroom, knock on the door three times, and ask "Hanako-san, Hanako-san, are you there?"

 Kamome Academy Supernaturals

 Apart from the Seven Mysteries, there are other, less powerful supernaturals that roam the school.
 They rely on student rumors to gain power, unlike the Mysteries who already have theirs so popular and widespread among the student body.